 - Students, both on and off-campus, should immediately call the Contact Tracing Team at 509-313-7070 ext.
 1 to speak to a contact tracer about the exposure.

 If you are an employee, please contact your healthcare provider.
 Also, please report to the Human Resources benefits team at firstname.lastname@example.org.

-You will need to quarantine for seven (7) days after your last exposure.
+If it is determined you have been exposed, you will be directed to quarantine for a period of time (up to 14 days after your last exposure)..
 Check your temperature twice a day and watch for symptoms of COVID-19.
 Be sure to keep yourself separated from others in your space.
 If possible, stay away from people who are at higher-risk for getting very sick from COVID-19.
 Follow the guidance of your healthcare provider.